xonixx/makesure/README.md

 @depends_on b.txt
 ```

-So essentially one glob goal declaration expands to multiple goal declarations based on files present in project that match the glob pattern.
+So essentially, one glob goal declaration expands to multiple goal declarations based on files present in a project that match the glob pattern.
 Shell glob expansion mechanism applies.

 The useful use case here would be to represent a set of test files as a set of goals.
 The example could be found in the project's own [build file](https://github.com/xonixx/makesure/blob/3be738d771bf855b5a6d3cd08cbc38dc977bed76/Makesurefile#L91).

-Why this may be useful?
-Imagine in your nodejs application you have `test1.js`, `test2.js`, `test3.js`.
+Why may this be useful?
+Imagine in your Node.js application you have `test1.js`, `test2.js`, `test3.js`.
 Now you can use this `Makesurefile`

 ```sh